-The SME Unit worked in collaboration with The Bank of Yokohama, Ltd., Techno State's main bank, to provide financing to the local subsidiary for use as operating funds for business expansion.
-It is expected to have the effect of streamlining the balance sheet of the parent company in Japan and making the subsidiary financially independent from the parent company.
+The SME Unit worked in collaboration with its main bank, The Nanto Bank, Ltd., to provide a cooperative loan to the local subsidiary for use as operating funds for business expansion.

+Furthermore, the introduction of cross-border loans is expected to have the effect of streamlining the balance sheet of the parent company in Japan and stabilizing the cash flow of the local subsidiary through the procurement of long-term, stable funds.